bbq12340/bbq12340.github.io/_posts/2021-12-18-advancedR.md

 ---
 layout: post
-title: Notes on advanced R
+title: Notes on Advanced R Programming
 ---
 # Introduction
 This note is based on a lecture about R programming language.
 The content resource is from [advanced R by Hadley Wickham](https://adv-r.hadley.nz/).
 The notes were taken in year Spring 2021 and are uploaded just for myself in order to not forget about the language.